nodejs/node/doc/api/single-executable-applications.md

 tested regularly on CI currently, due to lack of better tools to generate single-executables that can be used to test this feature on other platforms.

-Suggestions for other resource injection tools/workflows are welcomed, please start a discussion at <https://github.com/nodejs/single-executable/discussions>
+Suggestions for other resource injection tools/workflows are welcomed.
+Please start a discussion at <https://github.com/nodejs/single-executable/discussions>
 to help us document them.